kayex/color/README.md

 ```bash
 go get github.com/kayex/color/cmd/color
 ```
+Precompiled binaries are available on the [releases page](https://github.com/kayex/color/releases).

 # Usage
 The color value can either be passed as the sole argument to `color`, or entered interactively after running the program without any arguments.